Known Issues and Workarounds in Cloudera Director

 Workaround: Use the Cloudera Director web UI to update the Cloudera Manager username and password.

-Cloudera Director may use AWS credentials from instance of Cloudera Director server
+Cloudera Director might use AWS credentials from instance of Cloudera Director server

 Workaround: Ensure that the Cloudera Director Environment has correct values for the keys.
 Alternatively, use IAM profiles for the Cloudera Director server instance.